Webinar

 NanoMQ, an open-source project released in 2020, is a lightweight and fast MQTT messaging broker designed for edge computing scenarios in the Internet of Things (IoT).

-NanoMQ is implemented in purely C, based on NNG's asynchronous I/O with a multi-threading Actor Model.
+NanoMQ is implemented in pure C, based on NNG's asynchronous I/O with a multi-threading Actor Model.
 It fully supports MQTT 3.1.1 and MQTT 5.0 protocol versions and pioneers MQTT over QUIC.

 NanoMQ is lightweight and high-performance, making it suitable for various edge computing platforms.
 It is highly compatible and portable, relying solely on the native POSIX API.
 This makes it easy to deploy on any POSIX-compatible platform and runs smoothly on various CPU architectures, including x86_64, ARM, MIPS, and RISC-V.